 - unreasonably interferes with, denies or limits someone’s ability to participate in or benefit from any educational program and/or activities, and is

-- is based on power differentials, the creation of a hostile environment, or retaliation
+- based on power differentials, the creation of a hostile environment, or retaliation.

 In addition to the above, specific types of sexual harassment constituting violations of this Policy include:

 Sexual Assault: Having or attempting to have sexual intercourse or oral sex, without Consent.
 Sexual intercourse means anal or vaginal penetration by a penis, tongue, finger, or inanimate object.
 Sexual assault includes rape, fondling, incest, and statutory rape.

 Non-Consensual Sexual Contact: Any intentional sexual touching or attempted sexual touching, without Consent.

 Sexual Exploitation: An act attempted or committed by a person for sexual gratification, financial gain, or other advancement through the abuse or exploitation of another person’s sexuality.
 Examples of sexual exploitation include, but are not limited to, non-consensual observation of individuals who are undressed or engaging in sexual acts, non-consensual audio- or video recording or streaming of sexual activity, prostituting another person, and allowing others to observe a personal consensual sexual act without the knowledge or consent of all involved parties.

 Coercion: The use or attempted use of pressure and/or oppressive behavior, including express or implied threats, intimidation, or physical force such that the application of pressure or oppression causes the recipient of the behavior to engage in unwanted sexual activity.
 Coercion includes administering or pressuring another to consume a drug, intoxicant, or similar substance with the intent to impair that person’s ability to consent prior to engaging in sexual activity.

 Complicity: Assisting, facilitating, or encouraging the commission of a violation of the